Grandma’s Unstuffed Cabbage Rolls with ground meat, rice and cabbage cooked in savory tomato sauce. This one pot meal is perfect for busy weeknights!

 FAQs

 Yes.
 The advantage is that it will cook faster.
 However, the texture will be more mush.
-I prefer more bite and substance to the cabbage in the rolls.
+I prefer more bite and substance to the cabbage in this recipe.

 While this recipe has not been tested in a slow cooker, you can make it in the oven or the Instant Pot!
 Slow cooker will require different amount of liquids and might burn the tomato sauce.

 Because we are not rolling cabbage, this recipe is pretty forgiving.
-Use green, purple or even savoy cabbage.
+Use green, red, napa or even savoy cabbage.
+Cook time will be a bit less for napa and savoy cabbage.

 More Cabbage Recipes to Try